dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

     print(load_info)
 ```

-The declarative resource configuration is defined in the `github_config` dictionary.
+The declarative resource configuration is defined in the `config` dictionary.
 It contains the following key components:

 1. `client`: Defines the base URL and authentication method for the API.
 In this case it uses token-based authentication.
 The token is stored in the `secrets.toml` file.